auraselena/anz-transaction-case-study/README.md

 ## Key Insights

-**1. Weekly Transaction Trend**
+**1. Transaction Volume vs Revenue**
-Peak transactions occurred in week 41 of 2018 (early October), with a total transaction amount of AUD 197,109.
-A significant drop of ~54% was observed in week 43 (AUD 91,016), which warrants further investigation into potential external factors.
+Peak transaction activity occurred in week 41 of 2018, with a total transaction amount of AUD 197,109.
+However, higher transaction volume did not always translate to higher revenue.

+In some cases, weeks with lower total transaction volume generated higher estimated fee revenue — suggesting that **transaction value, not just volume, plays a critical role in revenue generation**.

+---

-**2. Age Group Analysis**
+**2. Age Segment Contribution**
-The dataset is dominated by customers aged 18–25 (47% of total customers), contributing to the highest transaction volume and estimated fee revenue in that segment.
-Further analysis is needed to determine whether this reflects the actual customer composition or a dataset bias.
+Customers aged 18–25 represent 47% of the dataset and contribute the highest share of transaction volume and estimated fee revenue.

+This may indicate strong engagement from younger users, though further validation is needed to rule out dataset bias.

+---

-**3. Average Transaction Value per Customer**
+**3. Customer Transaction Behavior**
-The overall average transaction value per customer is AUD 228.87.
+The average transaction value per customer is AUD 228.87, providing a baseline for understanding user spending behavior.

+When combined with revenue insights, this metric helps explain why lower-volume periods can still generate strong financial outcomes.

+---

-**4. Net Cash Flow Analysis**
+**4. Cash Flow Patterns**
-Despite debit transactions being significantly higher in volume (AUD 11,160 vs AUD 883), total credit amount consistently dominated every week — indicating that credit transactions are driven by high-value salary/pay deposits.
-As a result, customers were in a net inflow position across all observed weeks.
-Week 43 had the highest credit/debit ratio, while week 40 had the lowest.
+Despite debit transactions occurring more frequently, total credit amounts consistently dominated across all weeks — largely driven by high-value inflows such as salary deposits.

+As a result, customers remained in a **net inflow position** throughout the observed period.
+Week 43 showed the healthiest credit-to-debit ratio, while week 40 had the lowest.

 ---